 Eighteen power and data ports for large external experiments have already been delivered to the complex's U.S., European, and Japanese segments.
-Ten sites are available on Japan's Kibo laboratory module Exposed Facility, and four locations each are located on the European Space Agency's Columbus lab and two ExPRESS logistics carriers brought to the station during space shuttle mission STS-129.
-Two more ExPRESS carriers are scheduled for launch to the station, adding four additional experiment sites.
+Ten sites are available on Japan's Kibo laboratory module Exposed Facility, and four locations each are located on the European Space Agency's Columbus lab and the four ExPRESS logistics carriers brought to the station during space shuttle missions STS-129, STS-133, and STS-134.

-Upon completion, the ISS will provide eight research racks, 16 system racks, and 10 stowage racks that support NASA and National Lab users' research objectives.
-Key station research for ongoing expeditions will be conducted in the following disciplines:
+The ISS provides eight research racks, 16 system racks, and 10 stowage racks that support NASA and National Lab users' research objectives.
+Key station research for ongoing expeditions is conducted in the following disciplines:

-- Human Research and Counter Measure Development-Astronauts will be able to take full advantage of three Human Research Facilities (HRFs) and numerous accompanying physiological modules aboard the station to gain understanding of microgravity effects on the human body. - Technology Development-From Materials International Space Station Experiment (MISSE) to Vehicle Cabin Atmosphere Monitor (VCAM), researchers are currently analyzing results that can lead to the development of advanced alloys, computer networks, and monitoring systems for future exploration and groundbased innovation. - Microgravity Biological Sciences-Cellular analysis in a microgravity environment is a captivating new research field made possible with the state-of-the-art ISS research facilities.
+- Human Research and Counter Measure Development-Astronauts are able to take full advantage of three Human Research Facilities (HRFs) and numerous accompanying physiological modules aboard the station to gain understanding of microgravity effects on the human body. - Technology Development-From Materials International Space Station Experiment (MISSE) to Vehicle Cabin Atmosphere Monitor (VCAM), researchers are analyzing results that can lead to the development of advanced alloys, computer networks, and monitoring systems for future exploration and ground-based innovation. - Microgravity Biological Sciences-Cellular analysis in a microgravity environment is a captivating new research field made possible with the state-of-the-art ISS research facilities.
 The altered behavior of cells in space has the potential to lead to astounding medical breakthroughs on Earth.
 Current and future station inhabitants use station amenities like the Transgenic Arabidopsis Gene Expression System (TAGES), Biological Laboratory in Columbus (BioLab), and Microgravity Experiment Locker/Incubator (MERLIN) to investigate both plant and animal cells and expedite biological advancements in ground laboratories.